Masks, their origin and history

 In Mexico they also found another type of masks belonging to the Teotihuacan.
 These masks date back to the 1st century.
 They have more human and serene expressions, which makes them think that they had a more devotion for the Earth than for the divine.

-It is believed that they stopped being used when the Spanish conquerors saw them wearing these masks because the Spanish saw it as a danger in the converting the indigenous people to Christianity.
+It is believed that they stopped being used when the Spanish conquerors saw them wearing these masks because the Spanish saw it as a danger in converting the indigenous people to Christianity.

 Check out Amazon for some amazing Pre-Columbian masks here.